quentinselle/velib-exporter/README.md

 ## Features

-- Your total Velib trip number
+- Your total Velib trips number
 - Your total distance in Velib (in km)
 - Your total distance in electrical Velib (in km)
 - Your total distance in mechanical Velib (in km)